-- The more fibre a cow eats the more methane it produces. - Improving feeding makes animals more productive, and more productive animals results in less methane produced per litre of milk.
+- The more fibre a cow eats the more methane it produces. - Including forage legumes and various oils in the cows ration helps in reducing methane production. - Improving feeding makes animals more productive, and more productive animals results in less methane produced per litre of milk.